bolt/docs/docs/extensions/advanced/storage-repositories.md

 class Race extends \Bolt\Storage\Entity\Content
 {
     /*
-     * you can if you want (but dont have to), defined your own getters & setters
+     * You can, if you want (but dont have to), defined your own getters &
-     * here we are just defining one for the sample, but by default because we inherit the Bolt Content class,
+     * setters.
+Here we are just defining one for the example, but by default
-     * we have access to all the common content type value like id/slug/datecreated/relation/taxonomy etc..
+     * because we inherit the Bolt Content class, we have access to all the
+     * common content type value like id/slug/datecreated/relation/taxonomy etc,
      * and also to your custom fields.
      */

-    protected $aresubscriptionsclosed;
+    protected $areSubscriptionsClosed;

     /**
      * @return mixed
      */
     public function getAreSubscriptionsClosed()
     {
-        return  $this->aresubscriptionsclosed;
+        return  $this->areSubscriptionsClosed;
     }

     /**
-     * @param mixed $aresubscriptionsclosed
+     * @param mixed $areSubscriptionsClosed
      */
     public function setAreSubscriptionsClosed($value)
     {
-        //you add some additional checks on $value here if you want
+        // You can add some additional checks on $value here if you want
-        $this->aresubscriptionsclosed =  $value;
+        $this->areSubscriptionsClosed =  $value;
     }

     /**
-     * just a quick helper function which we can then use in twig */ public function getDayLeftCountBeforeRace()
+     * Just a quick helper function which we can then use in Twig */ public function getDayLeftCountBeforeRace()
     {